lukelbd/ncparallel/README.md

 ## Intensive computation

-Seeing is believing.
 Below are performance metrics for longitude-time [Randel and Held (1991)](https://journals.ametsoc.org/jas/article/48/5/688/22876/Phase-Speed-Spectra-of-Transient-Eddy-Fluxes-and) spectral decompositions of a 400MB file with 64 latitudes on a high-performance server with 32 cores and 32GB of RAM.